tonyfahrion/howsystemswork/README.md

 * monitoring
 * continues deployments
 * continues integration
-* data analysing
+* data analyzing
 * security concerns
-* dependency awarenes for firewalling, package management, system dependencies? \(like an alerting for complexity\)
+* dependency awareness for firewalling, package management, system dependencies? \(like an alerting for complexity\)
-* config analysing to discover service relations and how a request might be resolved, just by analysing code and data sets \(config, database
+* config analyzing to discover service relations and how a request might be resolved, just by analyzing code and data sets \(config, database

 # The second part of this book: Cloud Services